 For a paycheck, I adjust David to depend on me to tell him when to go and stop.
 He won’t outgrow that dependency.
 I identify Rachel as discount merchandise, “special education.”
 After a few months she’ll be locked into her place forever.

-In 26 years of teaching rich kids and poor, I almost never met a “learning disabled” child; hardly every met a “gifted and talented” one, either.
+In 26 years of teaching rich kids and poor, I almost never met a “learning disabled” child; hardly ever met a “gifted and talented” one, either.
 Like all school categories, these are sacred myths, created by the human imagination.
 They derive from questionable values we never examine because they preserve the temple of schooling.

 That’s the secret behind short-answer tests, bells, uniform time blocks, age grading, standardization, and all the rest of the school religion punishing our nation.